h2oai/h2o-3/h2o-docs/src/product/hadoop.rst

 -  ``-notify <notification file name>``: Specify a file to write when the cluster is up.
 The file contains the IP and port of the embedded web server for one of the nodes in the cluster.
-All mappers must start before the H2O cloud is considered "up".
+All mappers must start before the H2O cluster is considered "up".
 -  ``-mapperXmx <per mapper Java Xmx heap size>``: Specify the amount of memory to allocate to H2O (at least 6g).
 -  ``-extramempercent <0-20>``: Specify the extra memory for internal